tomas-fryza/avr-course/labs/08-asm/README.md

 ## Part 1: Synchronize repositories and create a new project

-1. Run Git Bash (Windows) of Terminal (Linux), navigate to your working directory, and update local repository.
+1. In your working directory, use **Source Control (Ctrl+Shift+G)** in Visual Studio Code or Git Bash (on Windows) or Terminal (on Linux) to update the local repository.

    > **Help:** Useful bash and git commands are `cd` - Change working directory. `mkdir` - Create directory. `ls` - List information about files in the current directory. `pwd` - Print the name of the current working directory. `git status` - Get state of working directory and staging area. `git pull` - Update local repository and working folder.

-2. Run Visual Studio Code and create a new PlatformIO project `lab8-asm` for `Arduino Uno` board and change project location to your local repository folder `Documents/digital-electronics-2`.
+2. In Visual Studio Code create a new PlatformIO project `lab8-asm` for `Arduino Uno` board and change project location to your local repository folder `Documents/digital-electronics-2`.

 3. IMPORTANT: Rename `LAB8-ASM > src > main.cpp` file to `main.c`, ie change the extension to `.c`.

-4. Right-click on project name and create a new file `README.md`.
-Copy/paste [report template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-2/master/labs/08-asm/report.md) to your `LAB8-ASM > README.md` file.

 <a name="part2"></a>